Banner Image Source Original image held by the Harvard-Yenching Library

 We recommend consulting the most recent issues of HJAS for models of current house style.

-(As of January 31, 2022): HJAS uses Editorial Manager (EM), an online manuscript-managing system, to invite, submit, track, and review manuscripts.
+HJAS uses Editorial Manager (EM), an online manuscript-managing system, to invite, submit, track, and review manuscripts.
 You must have an EM account in order to submit to HJAS.
-To create or access your account, follow the instructions on the HJAS EM home page at https://www.editorialmanager.com/hjas/default1.aspx
+To submit your manuscript or to create an account, follow the instructions on the HJAS EM home page at https://www.editorialmanager.com/hjas/default1.aspx.

 For a new article manuscript submission, you are required to upload from two to six files: